The Whyte Effect

 Who we are and what we do

-This small consort group comprises ex-Cambridge choral scholars, experienced amateur and professional singers and musicians as well as occasional younger singers who wish to sing at a high standard.
+This consort choir comprises ex-Cambridge choral scholars, experienced amateur and professional singers, as well as occasional younger singers, who wish to sing at a high standard.
 The group has no formal director and works collaboratively to choose repertoire and perform.

 It takes its name from the English 16th century composer Robert Whyte who worked in both Cambridge and London, like many members of the group.

 The core members first sang together in a church chamber choir until 2018 when they formed The Whyte Effect primarily to provide choral music for churches in or near to the London, Southwark and Guildford dioceses who would welcome a traditional sung service, but who may no longer have choral music as part of their regular pattern of worship.
 It also aims to replicate the effect that the music of Whyte and his contemporaries had on English choral music almost 500 years ago and to enable these great works of choral art, and all the others that have followed, to live and continue to enhance worship.